prebid/prebid.github.io/faq/prebid-server-faq.md

 For Prebid.js-initated server requests, we've found that cookie match rates are about what can be expected given the constraints:

 - The [/cookie_sync](/prebid-server/developers/pbs-cookie-sync.html) process is initiated by Prebid.js the moment the [s2sConfig](/dev-docs/publisher-api-reference/setConfig.html#setConfig-Server-to-Server) is parsed.
 - A limited number of bidders will be synced at once.
-PBS-Go will sync all the bidders listed in the `bidders` array.
-PBS-Java will sync all of them and possibly additional bidders.
+Prebid Server will sync all bidders listed in the `bidders` array and possibly additional bidders.
 Publishers can change the number of syncs by specifying `userSyncLimit` on the s2sConfig.
 - Privacy settings (e.g. GDPR) can affect sync rate. e.g. If a lot of your traffic is in the EEA, it's going to be harder to set cookies.

 [AMP](/prebid-server/use-cases/pbs-amp.html) is a different story.
 There are several things you should check: